 IMPORTANT: the data underlying ‘U.S. Historical National Accounts, 1929-1947‘ are freely available as long as the article below is cited appropriately:

 Bakker, Gerben, Nicholas Crafts, and Pieter Woltjer.
-“A vision of the growth process in a technologically progressive economy: the United States, 1899-1941.”
-Centre for Economic Policy Research Discussion Paper 10995 (2015)
+“The Sources of Growth in a Technologically Progressive Economy: the United States, 1899-1941.”
+Economic Journal (2019) forthcoming.

 » CONTACT AUTHOR FOR QUESTIONS OR COMMENTS «